Thalappavu: Plot

 The movie is based on a real-life confession of a police constable (P. Ramachandran Nair) about gunning down a Naxalite (Arikkad Varghese) in a fake encounter as per the order of his superiors in 1970.
 The screenplay by Babu Janardhanan uses the stream of consciousness flow to show the mental state of the constable who feels deranged after the incident.
-Lal plays constable Raveendran Pillai whose family life is ruined after the killing of Joseph (Prithviraj Sukumaran), a revolutionary leader fighting for the rights of the hapless farmers of Wayanad.
-Raveendran Pillai is a misfit in the police force as he is not courageous or cruel as the others of his ilk.
+Constable Raveendran Pillai whose family life is ruined after the killing of Joseph (Prithviraj Sukumaran), a revolutionary leader fighting for the rights of the hapless farmers of Wayanad.
+Pillai is a misfit in the police force as he is not courageous or cruel as the others of his ilk.
 He is a family man to the hilt and dotes on his children.
 He befriends Joseph on the way while on duty.
 Joseph introduces him to the revolutionary ideas.
-Raveendran Pillai takes instant liking for Joseph and roams in the forests with Joseph during his free time.
+Pillai takes instant liking for Joseph and roams in the forests with Joseph during his free time.